afeld/computing-in-context/index.md

 ## Grading

-See the [combined syllabus][combined-syl] for details.
+See the [combined syllabus](https://courseworks2.columbia.edu/courses/226977) for details.
 See Gradescope for the assignment rubrics.
 The final grades for each SIPA section will be [curved](curve.ipynb).

 ## Schedule